What You Need To Know About The New Manafort And Cohen Court Documents

 The person alluded to the potential Trump Tower project in Russia, prosecutors wrote, describing the "phenomenal" benefit that Trump might enjoy if he met with Russian President Vladimir Putin.

-Not only would that help Trump in a "political" dimension but "in a business dimension as well," according to the court papers, because Putin's support for the Moscow Trump Tower would help the project along.
-Ultimately, Trump and Putin did not meet then and there was no building project in Moscow.
+Not only would that help Trump in a "political" dimension, but it would also help "in a business dimension as well," according to the court papers, because Putin's support for the Moscow Trump Tower would help the project along.
+Ultimately, Trump and Putin did not meet then, and there was no building project in Moscow.

 Cohen has admitted, however, that the talks about the building project continued into June 2016 and involved him conversing with at least one top government official linked to Putin.